 Testing for these genes is expensive and may not be covered by insurance.

 The issues around testing are complicated, and women who are interested in testing should discuss their risk factors with their health-care providers.

 Hormonal influences play a role in the development of breast cancer.

-years of age may provide some protection, and having no children may increase the risk
+Having a child before 30 years of age may provide some protection, and having no children may increase the risk for developing breast cancer.

-- Using oral contraceptive pills means that a woman has a slightly increased risk of breast cancer than women who have never used them.
+Using oral contraceptive pills means that a woman has a slightly increased risk of breast cancer than women who have never used them.
 This risk appears to decrease and return to normal with time once the pills are stopped.

-and progesterone for several years.
-Therefore, women who are considering hormone therapy for menopausal symptoms need to discuss the risk versus the benefit with
+A large study conducted by the Women's Health Initiative showed an increased risk of breast cancer in postmenopausal women who were on a combination of estrogen and progesterone for several years.
+Therefore, women who are considering hormone therapy for menopausal symptoms need to discuss the risk versus the benefit with their health-care providers.

 Must Read Articles Related to Breast Cancer